payalabs/scalajs-react-bridge/README.md

 - The class name must correspond to the function name exposed for the underlying component.
 - Each case class parameter name must correspond to the property name of the underlying component.
 - Each case class parameter type must map to the underlying component's expected property type.
 For example, if the underlying component expects a string property, then the parameter type must be `String`.
-The bridge automatically translates parameters with `Seq` type (or its subtypes) to js array and `Map` types to js literal (currently makes an unchecked assumption that the key is of the String type).
+The bridge automatically translates (through implicit converters) parameters with `Seq` type (or its subtypes) to js array and `Map` types with `String` key type to js literal.
+You may provide custom conversions for your own types by introducing an implcit value of the the [JsWriter](https://github.com/payalabs/scalajs-react-bridge/blob/master/src/main/scala/com/payalabs/scalajs/react/bridge/ReactBridgeComponent.scala) type.

 ## Example components